-We’ve joined forces with Amber for bringing inspiring people in front of our teams.
-It was only natural for inviting Daniel Dociu, Art Director at Amazon Game Studios, as the first speaker of this internal masterclass series.
+We’ve joined forces with Amber to bring inspiring people in front of our teams.
+It was only natural to invite Daniel Dociu, Art Director at Amazon Game Studios, as the first speaker of this internal masterclass series.

 Radu Vasile, Concept Artist in AMC Games, described this experience that he has long awaited for.
 A concept artist’s tale and learnings, below.

 The great thing is that his story is our story … with a few extra ingredients.
-Or I just like to believe this.
+Or I just like to believe it is.

 It all started with brutalism, and/or social realism.
 A suited name for a visual culture, or better yet, a lack of visual culture, that defined half a century of Romanian communism.
 This „brutalism” is the prison of imagination that Dociu escapes in 1989, only months before its epic fall and the start of a never-ending revolution.

 Since then, Romania has started a strenuous journey to once again discover the power of art, image and imagination.
 Much faster and more efficiently, outside our world, Dociu has come to master it with great skill.

 This means we can cut corners and get real shortcuts letting his experience and his knowledge empower us in our mission.